 1. Get the kids involved.
 There are lots (and lots) of easy crafts on the internet and Pinterest.
 Use the rainy days or weekends at home to make some fabulous decorations from recycling old toilet rolls and other fun things.
 Once you have a basic set of paints, papers or pens in spooky colours – you are all set to make so much!

-2. Purchase any other decorations early.
+3. Purchase any other decorations early.
 I mean now, if you haven’t already!
-Compared to previous years, there is a distinct lack of Halloween merchandise in the shops here in Singapore, which means that if you don’t have a box hidden away, you’ll need to do this as soon as possible.
+Halloween merchandise is already in the shops here in Singapore.
 If you are purchasing online, you’ll need time for items to arrive!
 There’s nothing more annoying than that 6ft inflatable pumpkin arriving in November!

-4. Plan.
+4. Plan your Halloween party.
 Your party doesn’t need to go on for hours and hours – but you want to make it as fun as you can.
-Decided if you will be letting kids watch a movie (factor in games and snack time on top of the movie time).
+Decide if you will be letting kids watch a movie (factor in games and snack time on top of the movie time).

-- Games.
+Halloween party Games.
 Organise a couple of games – team and individual.
 From traditional bobbing for apples (switch over the water and apples between participants) to dangling doughnuts, balloon stomping, pumpkin drop, musical pumpkins and spaghetti eyeball dig!
 You can be as messy – or not – as you choose!
-Here are some ideas for 7 to 11-year-olds that we used last year:
+Here are some ideas for 7 to 11-year-olds:

 – Eyeball Roll: Plastic eyeballs, straws and a table … even more fun if you have a bucket to aim for at the end!